Diomedes of Tarsus

-Saint Diomedes of Tarsus (Diomede) (Greek: Διομήδης ό Ταρσεύς, d. between 298 and 311 AD) is venerated as a Greek Christian saint and martyr, one of the Holy Unmercenaries.
+Saint Diomedes of Tarsus (Διομήδης ὁ Ταρσεύς; also known as Diomede; died between 298 and 311 AD) is venerated as a Greek Christian saint and martyr, being one of the Holy Unmercenaries.

 Life

 Diomedes was born in Tarsus.
 He was a physician by profession and a zealous Christian evangelist.
 He traveled a good deal preaching the faith.
 When he arrived at Nicaea, Diocletian ordered him arrested.
 On route to Nicomedia, Diomedes paused to pray and then died.
 The soldiers took his head as proof he had been arrested.
 One source states, "It is said that when his head was taken to the emperor, that all were blinded, and only after his body has been returned and they had prayed, was their sight restored."

 Named for him

 His feast day is 16 August (O.S.).
 There is a fresco of him at the monastery of Hilandar on Mount Athos, Greece.

 The Diomede Islands off the coast of Alaska derive their name from this saint.
 Vitus Bering sighted the Diomede Islands on 16 August (O.S., 27 August N.S.)
 1728, the day when the Russian Orthodox Church celebrates the memory of Saint Diomedes during the Nut Feast of the Saviour.